-The app had an interactive map to help us work our way around the park and also had timings of the shows and talks through the day.
+The app had an interactive map to help us work our way around the park and also had Seaworld Orlando show times and timings of the talks through the day.
 We realised that soon after we arrived there was a sea lion show, followed by a dolphin show and then an orca show, with all the shows repeated in the afternoon.
 But, the app also showed me that the animal shows weren’t all that SeaWorld was about – they were actually only a small part of the day.

 As well as the shows there were so many rides – with wait times shown clearly on the app – and animal handler feeding times and talks spread throughout the day too.
 So we started the day with the sea lion show – which was in a really lovely, open air theatre but with a cover over the seating area to keep it protected from the elements.

 The show was fun and lively, with so many staff members involved, two sea lions and even a cheeky otter making a couple of appearances.
 The children loved watching the sea lions and humans interacting on stage and there were so many laugh out loud moments – as well as good use being made of the splash zone at the front!
 It was a great start to our day.

 After the show we walked around the park and Dave and his Dad went on the Mako rollercoaster – which they vowed never to go on again!
 It was fast, incredibly high – giving views of the whole of Florida – and moved in every conceivable direction.
 It was definitely an experience and not for the faint hearted!

 We then found ourselves at a shark pool where feeds and talks happen regularly.
 There were so many types of sharks, all swimming happily below us and the children loved watching them.

 It was then time for the One Ocean orca show where we sat in a huge stadium.
 This felt like going to a big event in London – with different seating areas and walkways to access them but with great views from every seat.
 We saw the orcas as soon as we entered the stadium and they were beautiful – I think anyone seeing an orca for the first time will be blown away by them.